requirement-yogi/launchers-dc/README.md

 docker compose up --detach
 ```

 ## Where are the logs?
 What is the password to the database?
+What is even the URL of Confluence!?

 Everything is written in `confluence-9.4.0/docker-compose.yml` (depending on your app and version).